SaneEngineer/BetterTelekinesis/README.md

 ## BetterTelekinesis

-SKSE port of BetterTelekinesis by meh321 using Commonnlib.
+SKSE port of BetterTelekinesis by meh321 using Commonlib.
 Currently supports SE and AE.
 VR support planned.
-Config options have remained the same, the new config is BetterTelekinesis.ini in SKSE/Plugins.
+Config options have remained the same, the new config is BetterTelekinesis.ini in data/SKSE/Plugins/.
 All features except Dragon Telekinesis should be functional in SE and AE.
 Currently planned are further cleanup and refactoring, a switch to Commonlib-NG and VR support, and bug fixes.

 ## Current Issues